 How to Make Hot Chocolate

-Making homemade hot chocolate is so easy.
+This is so easy!
 I can’t believe I used to buy the store-bought packets!

-- Drizzle with chocolate sauce or syrup and sprinkle powder sugar
+- Drizzle with chocolate sauce or syrup and sprinkle powdered sugar.

 Most definitely!
 Skipping the packets with bad ingredients and using ingredients you already have in your pantry is WAY healthier.
 Plus you save money.
 I’m all about that!